Mikael Rönnberg

-Mikael Rönnberg (born 6 February 1957) is a retired footballer who played as a midfielder for several Swedish clubs, mostly for Hammarby IF, and the Greek club Larissa F.C.
+Hans Mikael Rönnberg (born 6 February 1957) is a Swedish former footballer who played as a midfielder for several Swedish clubs, mostly for Hammarby IF, and the Greek club Larissa F.C.

 Personal life

 He is the brother of fellow footballer Glenn Rönnberg.

 International career

 Rönnberg represented Sweden from 1979 to 1981 for 6 times and scored his only international goal against Norway in a 4–2 victory in February 1981.